-Human characters weren’t interesting, just plain dull.
+Human characters weren’t interesting, just plain dull like a cardboard box.
 Get to the monster already!

 The military kills Godzilla.
 The original Godzilla never dies from the military’s weaponry.
 He survived a nuclear bomb, missiles, machine guns, etc. The only way to turn the tables against him, is to summon another giant monster or the experiential robot, Mecha-Godzilla.